homebysix/recipe-robot/README.md

 ### Compatibility

 My goal is _not_ to make Recipe Robot generate perfect recipes 100% of the time.
-There will certainly be apps that Recipe Robot chokes on, and some recipe types are more complex to build than others.
-I hope Recipe Robot will make the process of writing _standard_ recipes for _simple_ apps much faster and more consistent.
+There will be apps that Recipe Robot may not be able to generate recipes for, and some recipe types are more complex to build than others.
+I hope Recipe Robot will make the process of writing recipes for _simple_ apps much faster and more consistent.
 The recipes created by Recipe Robot should serve as a platform that you can customize before using and sharing.

 You may still need to make a recipe the old fashioned way, if the Robot comes up empty.